michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 46. where their worm dieth not, and their fire is not quenched.

-47. And if thine eye offend thee,Or, causeth offence to thee. root it out: better for thee that with one eye thou enter the kingdom of Aloha, than having two eyes to fall into the gihana of fire:
+47. And if thine eye offend thee,

 48. where their worm dieth not, and their fire is not quenched.